getify/You-Dont-Know-JS/async & performance/ch6.md

 var Y2 = Number( foo );
 ```

 If you understand what `parseInt(..)` does compared to `Number(..)`, you might intuit that `parseInt(..)` potentially has "more work" to do, especially in the `foo` case.
-Or you might intuit that they should have the same amount of work to do in the `foo` case since both should be able to stop at the first character `"f"`.
+Or you might intuit that they should have the same amount of work to do in the `foo` case, as both should be able to stop at the first character `"f"`.

 Which intuition is correct?
 I honestly don't know.
 But I'll make the case it doesn't matter what your intuition is.
 What might the results be when you test it?
 Again, I'm making up a pure hypothetical here, I haven't actually tried, nor do I care.